Artwork by Robert Hoover

 "Spare me the analogy, Feo," he said, stepping over another piece of scrap.
 "I'm busy here, trying not to get AIDS."

 We were almost there when the girl who avoided all kinds of contact with me in the van turned her ankle in the mud and pretty much did the splits before settling into what was luckily the cleanest piece of soil there—nothing else around but what appeared to be a Cabbage Patch doll minus the head.
-When she landed, though, her skirt rode half-way up her waist, exposing the varicose and spider veins that covered the backs of her thighs, bone white legs that had never seen the sun.
-It would be easy to say that everyone, or at least the mean ones in the group, laughed and pointed like something out of a teen movie, like some made-for-TV remake of Carrie, but they didn't.
+When she landed, though, her skirt rode half-way up her waist, exposing the varicose and spider veins covering the backs of her thighs, bone white legs that had never seen the sun.
+It would be easy to say everyone, or at least the mean ones in the group, laughed and pointed like something out of a teen movie, like some made-for-TV remake of Carrie, but they didn't.
 There was that quick stab of laughter, yes, before anyone really saw anything.
 Then came the jerking of heads away in disgust—that quiet, collective groan.
-Then the return of stares that would not end.
+Then the return of never ending stares.

 "It's all an act," he said only yesterday, making sure Carlos was out of earshot.
 "The innocent looking girls are always the wildest, trust me."

 She and I were the last ones to reach the river.
 She never did thank me, and whatever singing there had been was over with once we sidled up to the rear of the group.
 The old man who had waited for us at the shore began to speak.
 When he was done, he motioned for Miguel and Carlos to step forward from the front of the line and reminded Carlos to take off his skinny black tie.